SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 # Guide for Slurm Scripting

 For long-running jobs, you may want to consider using a slurm script.
-However, before using a slurm script, you should make sure to set up your computing environment in an interactive session (as shown above with `srun`) to make sure that your code will run (set up your conda environment moved your data to `/work/abc`, etc).
+However, before using a slurm script, you should make sure to set up your computing environment in an interactive session (as shown above with `srun`) to make sure that your code will run (set up your conda environment, move your data to `/work/abc`, etc).

 Below is a sample script which covers the following steps: